sanchit-misra/openomics-aws-benchmarking/README.md

-# Benchmarking OpenOmics on AWS
+# Benchmarking Open Omics Acceleration Framework on AWS

 Step by step commands to benchmark OpenOmics framework on AWS

 1. Log in to your AWS account